RU2018-CS520/Assignment1-Path-Planning-and-Search-Algorithms/docs/description.md

 ```
 **input arg** ***OR*** **return val:**
 ```
-list mazeList with element class maze: test set of mazes. acturally, can be anything
+list mazeList with element class maze: test set of mazes. actually, can be anything
 ```

 **usage:**